 The new rules

-- A claim from an applicant will be rejected if it is not accompanied by a fee or a fee remission application (which is an application for the fee to be waived).
+- A claim from an applicant will be rejected if it’s not accompanied by a fee or a fee remission application (which is an application for the fee to be waived)

 - Case-management discussions and pre-hearing reviews will be combined into ‘preliminary’ hearings.
 Preliminary hearings will conduct the ‘sift’ and also explore the possibility of settlement or alternative dispute resolution to avoid the case going to Tribunal.

-Several organisations, (in England & Wales, UNISON) have indicated that they are seeking a judicial review of the decision to implement Tribunal fees, which happened in October 2013.
-On 7th February 2014 the High Court ruled that there was insufficient evidence to suggest the fees were unfair – Unison are to appeal this decision further and in May 2014 were given leave to appeal the High Court decision; but this appeal was again dismissed in December 2014.
+Several organisations, (in England & Wales, UNISON) have indicated that they’re seeking a judicial review of the decision to implement Tribunal fees, which happened in October 2013.
+On 7th February 2014, the High Court ruled that there was insufficient evidence to suggest the fees were unfair – Unison appealed, but were dismissed in December 2014.

 The following fees will apply: